CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 </div>

-This is the complete code:
+Here it is the full example:
 ```html
 <!DOCTYPE html>
 <html>